Perspective-Equivariance for Unsupervised Imaging with Camera Geometry: Experiments

 We also compare against traditional self-supervised learning \ie Wald's protocol \cite{wald_fusion_1997} and supervised learning using the commercially provided WorldView-2 bespoke HCS pansharpened images as oracle.
-We do not compare against DIP \cite{ulyanov_deep_2017} as it has already been shown to not be competitive in \cite{uezato_guided_2020}.
-We report the popular quality with no reference (QNR) metric \cite{alparone_multispectral_2008} to measure spectral and structural pansharpening quality; see SM for details.
+We do not compare against DIP \cite{ulyanov_deep_2018} as it has already been shown to not be competitive in \cite{uezato_guided_2020}.
+We report the popular quality with no reference (QNR) metric \cite{alparone_multispectral_2008} to measure \textbf{both} spectral and structural distortion for pansharpening quality; see SM for details.
 For the noisy case we do not report QNR as it cannot measure denoising capabilities.
-Although there is no real HR-MS GT (recall that these are commercially provided by WorldView-2), we also report PSNR and ERGAS \cite{vivone_critical_2015} as a "sense-check" compared to the commercially-provided images pansharpened with the bespoke CS method, HCS.
+Although there is no real HR-MS GT, we also report PSNR, ERGAS \cite{vivone_critical_2015} and Spectral Angle Mapper (SAM) \cite{meng_large-scale_2021} as a "sense-check" compared to the images commercially-provided by WorldView-2 pansharpened with the bespoke CS method, HCS.
 Finally, for the noisy case we also report a baseline using Brovey \cite{vivone_critical_2015}, a classical CS method like HCS, widely used in practice \cite{meng_large-scale_2021}.

 Results for noiseless pansharpening are shown in \cref{fig:result_pan_noiseless,tab:result_pan_noiseless} and noisy in \cref{fig:result_pan_noisy,tab:result_pan_noisy}.
 On QNR, EI with any transform outperforms classical methods including the bespoke HCS baseline.
 EI also outperforms all existing pure MC-based unsupervised losses GDD, SSQ, Z-PNN and PanGan \cite{uezato_guided_2020,luo_pansharpening_2020,ciotola_pansharpening_2022,ma_pan-gan_2020}, which produce structural and spectral artifacts in their reconstructions; we attribute this to the fact that these losses are unable to recover information lost in the nullspace of the forward problem.
 While here, perspective-EI was added onto the MC loss from GDD \cite{uezato_guided_2020}, each of the above competitors can be significantly improved by adding this; see SM.
 Compared to self-supervised learning with Wald's protocol, qualitatively we recover much more accurate information \eg correct lightness of cars and lorries that are both spectrally and structurally consistent with inputs.
 EI also has a higher no-reference quality than oracle supervised learning, suggesting a lower generalisation gap (see SM).